 The reliefs of the South facade are:

 - Les funérailles du général Marceau is at the right side by P. H. Lemaire.
-It is the burial ceremony of General Marceau at 20 September 1796.
+It is the burial ceremony of General Marceau on 20 September 1796.
 He was a French general in the Revolutionary War.